Area Guide: The Hertfordshire village of Shenley

-Instantly recognisable on the bank of the village pond is the ‘Cage’, or ‘lock-up.’
+Instantly recognisable on the bank of the village pond, is ‘the cage,’ or the ‘lockup.’
 This domed construction, with a single arched wooden door, was built in the 1700s, and served as a prison for the parish constabulary.
-Before a national system of policing was instituted, villages would often have their own provincial lock-ups.
+Before a national system of policing was instituted, villages would often have their own provincial lock ups.
 Local criminals would be detained provisionally, before being sent to a larger town for trial.

-Radlett railway station is less than 10 minutes away by car, with excellent links to London via Watford Junction.
+Radlett railway station is less than a ten minute drive away, with excellent links to London via Watford Junction.
 Bus routes to other Hertfordshire counties and North London boroughs also run through Shenley on a regular basis.

 The ground, known as The Denis Compton Oval, after the legendary Middlesex and England cricketer, is held in high regard internationally, and each summer plays host to U19 international matches and women’s cricket.
 It was described by the Evening Standard as “possibly the most beautiful ground in England and therefore the world”.

-Shenley Sports Grounds, to the north of the village, are the current training facilities of Watford FC.
+Shenley Sports Grounds, to the north of the village, are the current training facilities of FA Cup finalists Watford FC.
 The site was originally used by Arsenal until 1999 when they moved to London Colney under new manager Arséne Wenger.

 Shenley Primary School, in the heart of the village, serves most of the local children.
-It takes up to 45 in each year group and currently has around 260 children on roll.
-At its last Ofsted inspection in November 2019 it was found to require improvement.
+It takes up to 45 children in each year group and currently has over 260 children on roll.
+At its last Ofsted inspection in was found to require improvement.

-A fee-paying alternative is Manor Lodge, an independent primary school for children aged four to 11, on the periphery of the village.
+A fee-paying alternative is Manor Lodge, an independent primary school for children aged 4-11, on the periphery of the village.

-Jewish parents may also be interested in Clore Shalom (‘good’), a single form entry Jewish primary school that teaches the National Curriculum alongside traditional Jewish studies.
+Jewish parents may also be interested in Clore Shalom (‘requires improvemnet’), a single form entry Jewish primary school that teaches the National Curriculum alongside traditional Jewish studies.

-The independent Haberdashers’ Aske’s boys’ and girls’ schools are also nearby, just off Watling Street on the fringes of Elstree.
+Secondary schools nearby include Hertswood Academy in Borehamwood (‘inadequate’), and Samuel Ryder Academy in St Albans (‘good’).
+The independent Haberdashers’ Aske’s Boys’ and Girls’ Schools are also close, just off Watling Street on the fringes of Elstree.

 St Botolph’s church, now a private dwelling, served as the village parish church until the construction of St Peter’s in 1826.